chin-rcip/collections-model/docs/en/resources/current/glossary.md

 **Last update**: 2021-04-08

-*Glossary of essential terms for DOPHEDA projects; definitions are informative rather than normative.
+*Glossary of essential terms for the DOPHEDA projects; definitions are informative rather than normative.
 Please note that examples of the term in use are currently only available in English (in the English and bilingual glossaries).*

 <div class="lang-buttons-content">
   <button id="first-lang" class="activate">EN</button>